villaa/nrFano_Constraint/Band_Fits/Band_Simulation.md

 <img src="figures/ERer_Band_fits.png"  width="450" height="450">

 To check how well the bands fit the data, we compared how much data lies within each of the 1,2,3 sigma bands.
+This is done by binning the data into the same spacing as in note: High Threshold Analysis, 303, Rob Calkins:

 ![Fit Table](figures/fit_table.png)